 You report your medical expense deduction on Schedule A, Form 1040.
-You cannot claim medical expenses on Form 1040A or Form 1040EZ.
+You cannot claim medical expenses on Form 1040A, U.S. Individual Income Tax Return, or Form 1040EZ, Income Tax Return for Single and Joint Filers With No Dependents.
 An example of a filled-in medical and dental expense part of Schedule A is shown.